 The 2d Illinois regiment also received the enemy's fire with great firmness, and returned an ample equivalent.
-While this fierce conflict was going on, the main body of Colonel Hardin's regiment moved to the right of the Kentuckians, and the representatives of each state seemed to vie with each other in the honourable ambition of doing the best service for their country.
+While this fierce conflict was going on, the main body of Colonel Hardin's regiment moved to the right o'the Kentuckians, and the representatives of each state seemed to vie with each other in the honourable ambition of doing the best service for their country.
 Both regiments gallantly sustained their positions, and won unfading laurels.
 The veterans of Austerlitz could not have exhibited more courage, coolness, and devotion.

-In the mean time the enemy's cavalry had been stealthily pursuing its way along the mountain, and though our artillery had wrought great havoc among its numbers, the leading squadrons had passed the extreme points of danger, and was almost in position to attack his rear.
-At this critical moment

-Several officers of General Taylor's staff immediately dashed off, to arrest, if possible, the retreating regiment.
-Major Dix, of the pay department, formerly of the 7th infantry, and seizing the colours of the regiment, appealed to the men to know whether they had determined to desert them.
+In the mean time the enemy's cavalry had been stealthily pursuing its way along the mountain, and though our artillery had wrought great havoc among its numbers, the leading squadrons had passed the extreme points of danger, and was almost in position to attack At this critical moment Several officers of General Taylor's staff immediately dashed off, to arrest, if possible, the Major Dix, of the retreating regiment. pay department, formerly of the 7th infantry, and seizing the colours of the regiment, appealed to the men to know whether they had determined to desert them.
 He was answered by three cheers, showing that they were not unmindful of an act of distinguished gallantry on the part of another.
 A por tion of the regiment immediately rallied around him, and was reformed by the officers.
 Dix, in person, then led them towards the enemy, until one of the men volunteered to take the flag.
 The party returned to the field.
 While the day, however, by this disgraceful panic, was fast going against us, the artillery was advanced, its front extended, and different sections and pieces under Sherman, Bragg, O'Brien, Thomas, Reynolds, Kilburn, French, and Bryan, were working such carnage in the ranks of the enemy as to make his columns roll to and fro like ships upon the billows.
 His triumph at the Indiana retreat was but a moment, and his shouts of joy were soon followed by groans of anguish, and shrieks of expiring hundreds.

 Washington's battery on the right had now opened its fire, and driven back a large party of lancers, advancing in that direction.
 Along the entire line the battle raged with great fury.
 Twenty-one thousand of the victims of Mexican oppression and the myrmidons of Mexican despotism were arrayed against five thousand Americans, sent forth to conquer a peace.
 The discharges of the infantry followed each other more rapidly than the sounds of the Swiss bell-ringers in the fierce fervour of a finale, and the volleys of artillery reverberated through the mountains like the thunders of an Alpine storm.
-The myriads of Mexican cavalry still pressed forward immediately threw his command into the form of a V, the opening towards the enemy, and awaited his advance.
-On he came, dashing with all the speed of Mexican horses, but when he arrived at that point from which could be seen the whites of his eyes, both lines poured forth a sheet of lead that scattered him like chaff, felling many a gallant steed to the earth, and sending scores of riders to the sleep that knows no waking.